iq-motion-control/iq-module-communication-doc/docs/manual/manual_throttle.rst

     Mode Parameter in IQ Control Center

-.. error:: Review the sections below where we say certain commands will cause cetain spins.
-May want to mention zero spin throttle or arming in there or before there?
-They would affect spinning

 PWM
 ####
 Throttle commands will be interpreted as commanding a percentage of the module’s supply voltage in this mode.
 E.g. a 50% throttle command will command the module to apply 50% of its supply voltage as its drive voltage.
 If the module were powered with a 24V supply, that 50% command would result in a drive voltage of 12V.

-Note that if using a battery, as the battery drains the meaning of commands in this mode will change with.
+Note that if using a battery, as the battery drains the meaning of commands in this mode will change with it.
 For example, if the supply voltage in the previous example dipped to 23V, a 50% command would now result in a drive voltage of 11.5V.

 .. _throttle_voltage_mode: